-April Baumgarten joined the Grand Forks Herald May 19, 2015.
-She works with a team of talented journalists and editors, who strive to give the Grand Forks area the quality news readers deserve to know.
-Baumgarten grew up on a ranch 10 miles southeast of Belfield, where her family continues to raise registered Hereford cattle.
+April Baumgarten joined the Grand Forks Herald May 19, 2015, and covers crime and education.
+She grew up on a ranch 10 miles southeast of Belfield, where her family raises registered Hereford cattle.
 She double majored in communications and history/political science at Jamestown (N.D.)
 College, now known as University of Jamestown.
 During her time at the college, she worked as a reporter and editor-in-chief for the university's newspaper, The Collegian.
-Baumgarten previously worked for The Dickinson Press as the Dickinson city government and energy reporter in 2011 before becoming the editor of the Hazen Star and Center Republican.
+Baumgarten previously worked for The Dickinson Press as a city government and energy reporter in 2011 before becoming the editor of the Hazen Star and Center Republican.
 She then returned to The Press as a news editor, where she helped lead an award-winning newsroom in recording the historical oil boom.

 - Member for